 The world of artificial colors

 One reason sugar has been implicated in behavior issues with kids is that sugar-containing foods tend to have food dyes.
 Items like juice drinks, candy, colored breakfast cereals, certain snacks,, and baked goods often contain artificial food colors or dyes.

 According to a 2008 study published in Nutrition Reviews, research points to a relationship between hyperactivity and artificial food colorings in a small subset of hyperactive children.
 These children are considered intolerant to such additives.

 But two recent UK studies found increased signs of hyperactivity in otherwise healthy children ingesting artificial colors and the preservative benzoate.
 The results of these studies led the British government to recommend removing food dyes in the food and restaurant industries.
 The European Parliament passed a law that foods that contain such ingredients carry the following warning label: “may have an adverse effect on activity and attention in children.”

 The Plot Thickens

-On June 29th of this year, the Consumer for Science in the Public Interest (CSPI) wrote a letter urging the FDA to ban all food dyes.
+On June 29th of 2010, the Consumer for Science in the Public Interest (CSPI) wrote a letter urging the FDA to ban all food dyes.
 They lay out their argument for such a ban in a report titled “Food Dyes: A Rainbow of Risks.”

 In the report, CSPI discusses the research linking food dyes to hyperactivity but also discusses other health issues and safety concerns:

-The FDA definition of safe color additives is “…there is convincing evidence that establishes with reasonable certainty that no harm will result from the intended use of the color additive. ” CSPI disagrees with this statement and believes that because dyes offer little in the way of nutrition (for cosmetic purposes only) they should be banned.
+The FDA definition of safe color additives is “safe means that there is convincing evidence that establishes with reasonable certainty that no harm will result from the intended use of the color additive. ” CSPI disagrees with this statement and believes that because dyes offer little in the way of nutrition (for cosmetic purposes only) they should be banned.